expo/expo/docs/versions/v28.0.0/guides/push-notifications.md

 content-type: application/json
 ```

+The Expo server also optionally accepts gzip-compressed request bodies.
+This can greatly reduce the amount of upload bandwidth needed to send large numbers of notifications.
+The [Node SDK](https://github.com/expo/exponent-server-sdk-node) automatically gzips requests for you.

 This API currently does not require any authentication.

 This is a "hello world" request using cURL (replace the placeholder push token with your own):